vmartinlac/salma/documents/state.md

 Move EKF data (localmap, mu, sigma) into SLAMFrame.

+Move math into some common module (common at least to mvpnp and slam).

 Open questions
 ==============

 Implement keyframe selection?

+Why is framerate so low?
+What is limiting it?

 Study of regimes of failures
 ============================